Lupus: Management of pregnancy

 While most infants born to mothers who have SLE are healthy, pregnant mothers with SLE should remain under medical care until delivery.
+However, SLE in the pregnant mother poses a higher risk of neonatal lupus, intrauterine growth restriction, preterm membrane rupture, preterm birth, and miscarriage.
 Neonatal lupus is rare, but identification of mothers at the highest risk for complications allows for prompt treatment before or after birth.
 In addition, SLE can flare up during pregnancy, and proper treatment can maintain the health of the mother longer.
 Women pregnant and known to have anti-Ro (SSA) or anti-La antibodies (SSB) often have echocardiograms during the 16th and 30th weeks of pregnancy to monitor the health of the heart and surrounding vasculature.

 Contraception and other reliable forms of pregnancy prevention are routinely advised for women with SLE since getting pregnant during active disease was found to be harmful.
-Lupus nephritis was the most common manifestation.
+Lupus nephritis, gestational diabetes, and pre-eclampsia are common manifestations.

 Prognosis

 No cure is available for SLE but there are many treatments for the disease.

 In the 1950s, most people diagnosed with SLE lived fewer than five years.
 Today, over 90% now survive for more than ten years, and many live relatively symptom-free.
 80–90% can expect to live a normal lifespan.
 Mortality rates are however elevated compared to people without SLE.

 Prognosis is typically worse for men and children than for women; however, if symptoms are present after age 60, the disease tends to run a more benign course.
-Early mortality, within 5 years, is due to organ failure or overwhelming infections, both of which can be altered by early diagnosis and treatment.
+Early mortality, within five years, is due to organ failure or overwhelming infections, both of which can be altered by early diagnosis and treatment.
 The mortality risk is fivefold when compared to the normal population in the late stages, which can be attributed to cardiovascular disease from accelerated atherosclerosis, the leading cause of death for people with SLE.
 To reduce the potential for cardiovascular issues, high blood pressure and high cholesterol should be prevented or treated aggressively.
 Steroids should be used at the lowest dose for the shortest possible period, and other drugs that can reduce symptoms should be used whenever possible.